 "Th-thank you, Your Grace."

 A melancholy smile played across the maester's features as he descended the ladder.
-Sin and the church of Yevon might be scrapping for souls these days, yet oddly enough, no one had lost faith in the High Summoner, although her Calm was coming to an end.
+Sin and the temples might be scrapping for souls these days, yet oddly enough, no one had lost faith in the High Summoner, although her Calm was coming to an end.

 Lost in thought, Isaaru was nearly flung overboard himself when the ship gave an abrupt heave.
 Lunging to block his fall, Pacce helped him down the last few rungs.
 Cries of Sin rang out.
 The harpooners leapt to their posts.